-- (xxiii) Loan to Value (LTV) ratio: LTV Ratio on a day means the ratio of the outstanding loan amount to the value of the pledged eligible collateral or primary security, as the case may be, on that day.
-In case of bullet repayment loans, however, the LTV calculation shall take into account the total amount repayable at maturity. - (xxiv) Normal transit period: Refers to the average period normally involved from the date of negotiation / purchase / discount till the receipt of bill proceeds in the Nostro account of the bank concerned, as prescribed by FEDAI from time to time.
-It is clarified that it is not the time taken for the arrival of goods at overseas destination. - (xxv) Obligor: Refers to a party against whose obligations, financial or otherwise, a NFB facility has been issued.
-In the case of guarantees, the obligor may also be termed as 'principal debtor', as defined under the Indian Contract Act, 1872. - (xxvi) Original Date of Commencement of Commercial Operations (Original DCCO): Refers to the date, as envisaged at the time of financial closure, by which the project is expected to be put to commercial use and completion certificate / provisional completion certificate, or its equivalent, is expected to be issued to the concessionaire / project developer / promoter.
+(xxiii) 'Normal transit period' means the average period normally involved from the date of negotiation / purchase / discount till the receipt of bill proceeds in the Nostro account of the bank concerned, as prescribed by FEDAI from time to time.

+Explanation: It is clarified that it is not the time taken for the arrival of goods at overseas destination.

+(xxiv) 'Obligor' in the context of Chapter XVI of these Directions means a party against whose obligations, financial or otherwise, a NFB facility has been issued.
+In the case of guarantees, the obligor may also be termed as 'principal debtor', as defined under the Indian Contract Act, 1872.

+(xxv) 'Original DCCO' means the date, as envisaged at the time of financial closure, by which the project is expected to be put to commercial use and completion certificate / provisional completion certificate, or its equivalent, is expected to be issued to the concessionaire / project developer / promoter.

-Provided that, in the case of CRE and CRE-RH projects, original DCCO shall be the date on which Occupancy Certificate, or its equivalent, is expected to be obtained from the competent authority. - (xxvii) Ornaments: Refers to items meant for use as adornment of any object, decorative items, or utensils, excluding those items that fall under the definition of jewellery as defined previously. - (xxviii) Overdue bill: In the case of a demand bill, it refers to a bill which is not paid before the expiry of the normal transit period, plus grace period.
+Provided that, in the case of CRE and CRE-RH projects, original DCCO shall be the date on which Occupancy Certificate, or its equivalent, is expected to be obtained from the competent authority.

+(xxvi) 'Ornaments' means items meant for use as adornment of any object, decorative items, or utensils, excluding those items that fall under the definition of jewellery as defined previously.

+(xxvii) 'Overdue bill' in the case of a demand bill means a bill which is not paid before the expiry of the normal transit period, plus grace period.
 In the case of a usance bill, it refers to a bill which is not paid on the due date.